Skip to main content

 Businesses with a higher transaction volume or larger average ticket size can negotiate lower fees with their payment processor.

-How does the merchants’ industry affect processing fees in payment processing?
+How does the merchants’ industry affect payment processing fees?

 Businesses that operate in industries with higher instances of fraud or chargebacks may be subject to higher processing fees.